The collections of the National Jazz Archive are comprehensive and ever-expanding, and provide a unique resource for jazz researchers and enthusiasts.

 We also continue to catalogue and scan new collections that we have received since the end of the project.

-Louis Armstrong relaxing backstage at the Finsbury Park Astoria, London, in 1962
+Louis Armstrong relaxing backstage, London, in 1962

 Photograph by Brian Foskett